zifornd/rnasplice/docs/usage.md

 #### Cluster Analysis

 Using `dpsi` file and `psivec` file, events are clustered according to `PSI` values across conditions.

+## Post-processing

+Post-processing steps are done to prepare data for visualization and detailed analysis of splicing events.
+BEDTtools and MISO are utilized to create BigWig files and Sashimi plots.

+The paramater `--miso_genes` or `--miso_genes_file` can be used to specify the input genes sets.

+Prepare the input files according to the following specifications:

+-   The file should be in CSV format.
+-   All gene values must be placed in first column.
+-   The file should not contain a header row.

 ## Running the pipeline